Surrogacy in Mexico

 Mexico surrogacy laws and legal parenthood

-Surrogacy in Mexico is regulated by state instead of federal law – similar to the United States, Canada and Australia.
+In Mexico individual states regulate surrogacy laws.
+This is similar to the United States, Canada and Australia.
 The Supreme Court declared surrogacy a protected medical procedure in late 2021, and supported both paid and altruistic surrogacy, so it is now up to individual states to come up with their own regulations.

 Surrogacy in Mexico is only possible if at least one genetic parent is also a citizen of the baby’s country of residence.
 Intended Parents who use both an egg and sperm donor (and thus have no genetic relationship to the baby) may be unable to apply for the baby’s citizenship and passport to return home.